-(2) Beyond the autoimmune indications, some studies suggest that short-term, low-dose administration of fingolimod could help treat chronic viral infections (03).
+(2) Beyond the autoimmune indications, some studies suggest that short-term, low-dose administration of fingolimod could help treat chronic viral infections.

-(3) Clinical severity, electrophysiological, and histological findings were ameliorated in oral fingolimod given to rats with spontaneous autoimmune polyneuropathy (25).
+(3) Clinical severity, electrophysiological, and histological findings were ameliorated in oral fingolimod given to rats with spontaneous autoimmune polyneuropathy.

-(5) Fingolimod rapidly reduces ocular infiltrates in experimental autoimmune uveoretinitis in rats and has the therapeutic potential of an acute rescue intervention for human noninfectious posterior-segment intraocular inflammatory disease (39).
+(5) Fingolimod rapidly reduces ocular infiltrates in experimental autoimmune uveoretinitis in rats and has the therapeutic potential of an acute rescue intervention for human noninfectious posterior-segment intraocular inflammatory disease.

 (6) Administration of oral fingolimod to patients within 72 hours of intracerebral hemorrhage onset is reported to be safe, reduces cerebral edema, and attenuates neurologic deficits (15).

 (9) Fingolimod has shown neuroprotective effect in rat models of neurodegenerative disorders such as Alzheimer disease (reduction of amyloid-β production) and Huntington disease, as well as enhancement of cognitive function in multiple sclerosis patients.
 The neuroprotective effects exerted by fingolimod in these preclinical studies support the translation of fingolimod into clinical trials as treatment for neurodegenerative diseases beyond neuroinflammatory conditions (03).

 No contraindications have been defined yet.

 The aim is to stop the progression of multiple sclerosis and prevent relapses.
 The longest reported use of fingolimod in clinical trials so far is 3 years.
-Efficacy benefits of fingolimod during the FREEDOMS clinical trial were sustained during the extension study; annualized relapse rate and brain volume loss were reduced after switching (21).
-There is a case report of possible rebound of multiple sclerosis disease activity after discontinuation of fingolimod due to development of malignant melanoma (16).
+Efficacy benefits of fingolimod during the FREEDOMS clinical trial were sustained during the extension study; annualized relapse rate and brain volume loss were reduced after switching (23).
+There is a case report of possible rebound of multiple sclerosis disease activity after discontinuation of fingolimod due to development of malignant melanoma (17).
 A real-world study in routine clinical practice has confirmed the effectiveness of fingolimod previously shown in clinical trials on multiple sclerosis patients and the practicality of quantifying clinical and MRI data collected from multiple centers using a systematic approach (48).
 Although fingolimod lowers the number of relapses in multiple sclerosis, it causes several side effects.
 This led to a study for estimating the benefit-harm balance of fingolimod using individual patient data from FREEDOMS trial, which compared 2 different dosages of fingolimod to placebo (41).
 Results showed that fingolimod’s net benefit did not reach the clinical relevance but the decreased risk for a decline in health over 2 years was significant and provides an objective evidence base for guideline recommendations.

 Based on clinical trials, the recommended daily oral dose of fingolimod is 0.5 mg.